Facelift surgery: separating fact from fiction

 Recovery timelines vary between individuals, but the picture is generally more manageable than many people anticipate.
 Most patients experience noticeable swelling and bruising in the first week, with the majority resolving within two weeks.
 By the end of the second week, most patients are comfortable socialising and returning to work, though significant physical exertion should be avoided for a further two to three weeks.

-The final result — including the resolution of residual swelling and the settling of tissues — continues to develop over several months.
+The final result, including the resolution of residual swelling and the settling of tissues, continues to develop over several months.
 What most patients describe, looking back, is that the early weeks of recovery were more straightforward than they had feared.

 What facelift surgery genuinely cannot do

 It is equally important to be clear about the limitations of surgery.
-A facelift addresses sagging, jowling and facial laxity — structural changes driven by the descent of deeper tissues and the loss of skin elasticity.
+A facelift addresses sagging, jowling and facial laxity: structural changes driven by the descent of deeper tissues and the loss of skin elasticity.
 It does not address skin texture, fine lines, pigmentation or pore size.
 These surface concerns are better treated with medical-grade skincare, laser resurfacing or other dermatological interventions.

 Is a facelift the right choice for you?

-The only way to answer this question reliably is through a detailed consultation with a surgeon who takes the time to understand your anatomy, your concerns and your expectations — and who is prepared to tell you honestly if surgery is, or is not, the most appropriate path for you at this stage.
+The only way to answer this question reliably is through a detailed consultation with a surgeon who takes the time to understand your anatomy, your concerns and your expectations, and who is prepared to tell you honestly if surgery is, or is not, the most appropriate path for you at this stage.

 A good consultation should never feel like a sales process.
 At Hillser Clinic, we see it as a conversation: an opportunity to explore all the options, set realistic expectations, and ensure that any decision made is fully informed and freely chosen.
+You can find further detail about the procedure on our facelift surgery page.